ganeshmani/solve_scenarios/Scenarios/Backend_Nodejs/Service to Generate Thumbnail - Node.js MongoDB - Intermediate.md

 ## Scenario

 you are getting the Application design from the designer.
-In that design, your Application has File upload functionality showing the uploading progress bar.
+In that design, your Application has File uploading functionality showing the uploading progress bar.

 ## Reference